 Even if you think that you're the type of person who likes to spend most of your time with your partner, think again.
 If you're like me, there may be times where you may feel as though you're just going along with things that they want to do.
 Get to know your likes and dislikes.
-For example, if your partner asks "Do you want to watch this movie full of cars exploding?" and your heart thinks "no thanks" but the desire to spend time with them and a sense of obligation takes over.....then try to listen to that "no thanks" and actually say it, but perhaps with a little more love: "Aw no, I don't really feel like that right now.
-I might go and read a book." or whatever you would prefer to be doing.
+For example, if your partner asks "Do you want to watch this movie full of cars exploding?" and your heart thinks "no thanks" but the desire to spend time with them and a sense of obligation takes over.....then try to listen to that "no thanks" and actually say it, but perhaps with a little more love and warmth.

 I don't mean to suddenly start saying no to every suggestion they make, it's just more so about doing your own thing sometimes.
-My partner doesn't seem to feel guilt for when he is honest about what he would like to do, so why should I?
+If your partner doesn't feel guilt for when they're is honest about what they would like to do, why should you?

 Lesson 6: your idea of reality may be skewed